How to Keep Dogs Cool in Summer: 10 Easy Tips

 During summer, a car left outside in the sun can turn into a real oven in no time.
-Even at outdoor temperatures of only 24° Celsius, your car will be about 31° Celsius in less than 10 min.
-Not to mention that after 30 minutes in the sun, the temperature in your car can easily rise up to 40° Celsius!
+Even at outdoor temperatures of only 24°C, your car will heat up to about 31°C in less than 10 minutes.
+Not to mention that after 30 minutes in the sun, the temperature in your car can easily rise up to 40°C!

-Therefore, leaving the car’s windows open and something to drink for your dog are by far not enough to protect your dog from a heat stroke.
+That means leaving the car’s windows open and providing something to drink for your dog are by far not enough to protect your dog from a heat stroke.
 Never leave your dog alone in the car, since this can turn into a worst-case scenario for your four-legged friend!

 3) Protect from sunburn.

-Many people don’t know, but our furry friends are just as susceptible to painful sunburns and potential skin cancer as we are.
-Some dogs are more susceptible to getting burnt by the sun, while others have natural protection.
+Many people don’t know this, but our furry friends are just as susceptible to painful sunburns and potential skin cancer as we are.
+Some dogs are more susceptible to getting burned by the sun, while others have natural protection.

 White or light-colored pets tend to have fair skin underneath the fur and a greater potential for sun damage (just like people with blonde hair).
 Hairless breeds, or breeds with thin hair, are also at risk for sunburn.
 All dogs, regardless of hair thickness, have risk areas such as the nose, face, and ears.
 The belly is also quite susceptible to sunburn as it is covered with thin and blonde hair.

-The best way to keep your dog from getting sunburnt is simply to provide shade.
+The best way to keep your dog from getting a sunburn is simply to provide shade.
 All you need is a big umbrella at the beach, a tree at a park or a roof for your terrace.